SilverHalf/mount-balrior/greer/strategy.md

 Once [Greer] hits 80%, he will gain a <img class='inline defiance'> [Defiance Bar], becoming <img class='inline invuln'> [Invulnerable] until it is broken, which also spawns several [Elite Empowering Beasts].
 Players should be ready to handle the additional [Empowering Blasts] these adds generate.

-If damage is on the lower side, you may have one final set of [Blobs of Blight] coming from the North before transitioning into the first split phase at 65% HP.
+This phase continues until 35%, when the first split phase begins.
+If damage is on the lower side, you may have one final set of [Blobs of Blight] coming from the North before transitioning.

 <img class=divider>